 Work with patience, and verify often if the shape of the brick pizza oven is symmetric, as to prevent any mistake.
 If you aren’t sure about this aspect, we strongly suggest you to take a break of a few days, to clear your mind before continuing the oven.

-Building pizza oven’s entrance
+Step 4: Building pizza oven’s entrance

 Next, add another two layers of bricks in the same manner described above.
 You should notice, that the walls of the oven’s entrance are shaped perfectly plumb.